David Montgomery Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Season Stats

-- The Bears, who rank 28th in the NFL in points scored, have attempted a pass 52.0% of the time while opting for the ground attack 48.0% of the time.
+- The Bears, who rank 28th in the NFL in points scored, have attempted a pass 52.0% of the time while running the football 48.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Montgomery's matchup with the Giants.